olimpiada-informatica/vm-proctoring/README.md

 These scripts allow for the creation of a contestant virtual machine in which the contest organizers can:

  - Know in real-time which machines are turned on
- - Know which users are behind each machine
+ - Know which CMS users are behind each machine
  - Limit internet access
  - Deploy configurations on the fly
  - Retrieve files from the virtual machines